illicitonion/JS1-Code-Review-Draft/README.Reviewer.md

 # Code Review - Week 3

 For this coursework, you have been paired up with another trainee.
+You're going to work together to try to produce some great code.

 You are taking the role of the reviewer.
 Your pair will open a pull request with this code: